To some applicants, the lure of receiving a monthly salary after months of job hunting is so irresistible, they sign the first offer they get.

 You may have met one of your colleagues in your interviews, or when you were given a tour of the office.

 Now that you’re not obliged to be all-smiles and likeable, do you think you can get along with your colleagues?
-No one said you have to be best buds with your co-workers, but you should at least consider their attitude and how they’re likely to treat you.
+No one said you've got to be best buds with your co-workers, but you should at least consider their attitude and how they’re likely to treat you.

 5. Can I Work With My Future Boss Given Their Demeanor and Leadership Style?